Thessaloniki, Greece, is a beautiful city that’s easy to fall in love with.

 I recommend staying in the city centre, because the city is walkable and you’ll be able to reach most attractions on foot easily.

-I stayed at a sweet Airbnb flat, just a couple of minutes away from the Roman Forum.
+I stayed at a sweet vacation rental, just a couple of minutes away from the Roman Forum.

 Its vintage design is really lovely and it’s perfect for a solo traveller or a couple.